kareem-ghazi/kareem-ghazi/README.md

 <h1 align="center">Hi 👋, I'm Kareem Ghazi</h1>

 ## 💫 About Me
 Hi there!
-I'm Kareem Ghazi, a curious and passionate first-year Artificial Intelligence Engineering student at New Mansoura University, Egypt.
-Driven by a profound interest in LLMs and Robotics, I dedicate myself to exploring and contributing to this transformative field.
+I'm Kareem Ghazi, a curious and passionate second-year Artificial Intelligence Engineering student at New Mansoura University, Egypt.
+Driven by a profound interest in Computer Vision and Robotics, I dedicate myself to exploring these fields and open to whatever comes up new.

 ## 🚀 What I'm Up To

 - 🤖 Exploring the world of Robotics using [Arduino](https://www.arduino.cc/).
+- 🎖️ Understanding the essence of Competitive Programming and training for the ICPC.
 - 💻 Building projects using C++.

 ## 💻 Tech Stack